+- Preheat oven to 325ºF degrees with the rack on lower third level.
+Cut the beef in 1½ inch pieces.
+Heat oil in a large oven-proof Dutch oven on medium/high heat.
 Meanwhile, season beef with kosher salt and freshly ground pepper.
 Place flour in a shallow rimmed dish.
 Lightly drench beef with flour, shaking off the excess.
 Next, brown beef in hot oil for 3-4 minutes on each side, in 2 batches.
 Do not crowd beef in hot oil.
 Then transfer beef on a plate.

-Lower heat to medium and add onions, garlic and carrots.
+- Lower heat to medium and add onions, garlic and carrots.
 Add a little more oil if pot gets dry.
 Let it cook for 5 minutes, mixing once.
 Season with a little salt and pepper.
 Then add wine and let simmer for 1 minute.

-Mix in tomato paste and let it cook for 1 more minute.
+- Mix in tomato paste and let it cook for 1 more minute.
 Add beef, stock, thyme and bay leaves.
 Cover and let it come to a boil on medium/high heat.
-Then transfer Dutch oven inside the oven and let it cook for 1 1/2 hours.
+Then transfer Dutch oven inside the oven and let it cook for 1½ hours.

-After 1 1/2 hours, add potatoes in the pot, cover again and cook in the oven for another 1 hour.
+- After 1½ hours, add potatoes in the pot, cover again and cook in the oven for another 1 hour.
 Adjust seasoning with salt and pepper to taste.

-Serve immediately with a garnish of chopped fresh parsley on top.
+- Serve immediately with a garnish of chopped fresh parsley on top.